pryv/dev-site/source/concepts.md

 withTOC: true
 ---

+## Basics

+Pryv supports any type of timestamped data, modeling individual pieces as **events** (stuff that happens) and contextualizing them into **streams** and **tags** (the circumstances in which stuff happens).

+Storage is decentralized: you access each user account on the server hosting its data (e.g. `https://{username}.pryv.io/`).
+There can be as many servers as there are accounts.

+Users collect, manipulate and view events on their account (or other users' accounts) via apps, which are granted access to the parts of user data they need (e.g. specific streams).
+Apps can interoperate provided they support the same event types and are granted access to the same data.

+Stored data is all private by default.
+Users share data by explicitly opening read-only or collaborative accesses to specific parts of their data (**slices of life**).

 ## User accounts

 User accounts represent people or organizations that use Pryv.
-Each account is identified by either a Pryv username or the URL of its corresponding API root endpoint (although the latter isn't used at the moment).
+Each account is identified by either a Pryv username or the URL of its corresponding API root endpoint.
 An account's data usually contains account settings (e.g. credentials, profile), events, contexts (streams, tags) and accesses.

 ## Servers

 Each user account is served from one root API endpoint on a Pryv server; one server can host one or more accounts.
-Users can choose which server hosts their account depending on their own location (typically considering network distance, with an obvious tie to performance), privacy/legal context and/or other constraints.
-Data for each account is stored individually, i.e. separately from other accounts' (except Pryv username-to-server mapping information, currently kept globally in a central DNS directory plus locally on each server for the accounts it serves).
+Server hosts are typically chosen depending on users' location (typically considering network distance, with an obvious tie to performance), privacy/legal context and/or other constraints.
+Data for each account is stored individually, i.e. separately from other accounts' (except Pryv username-to-server mapping information, currently kept globally in a central DNS directory, plus locally on each server for the accounts it serves).

 ## Events

 Events are the primary units of content in Pryv.
 An event is a timestamped piece of typed data, possibly with one or more attached files, belonging to a given context.
 Depending on its type, an event can represent anything related to a particular time (picture, note, location, temperature measurement, etc.).

-An event can also reference other events, allowing to model things such as albums, comments, versioning, etc. It is also possible for events to have a duration to represent a period instead of a single point in time, and the API includes specific functionality to deal with periods.
+In the future, the API will support event references, allowing to model things such as albums, comments, versioning, etc. It is also possible for events to have a duration to represent a period instead of a single point in time, and the API includes specific functionality to deal with periods.

-*Note: event references are coming in a future version of the API.*

 See also [standard event types](/event-types#directory).